LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/index.md

     'Optimism Superchain token list',
   ]
 ---
+import DocCardList from '@theme/DocCardList';

-# Adding an ERC-20 Token to Lisk
+# Deploying an ERC-20 Token to Lisk
 This tutorial is meant for developers with an existing **Standard ERC-20** token or a **Custom ERC-20** token on Ethereum who want to deploy their respective token on Lisk.
 In this guide, you'll learn how to deploy a Standard or a Custom ERC-20 token from Ethereum to Lisk.